Silver bromide: Photosensitivity

+Now that some of the theory has been presented, the actual mechanism of the photographic process can be discussed.
 To summarize, as a photographic film is subjected to an image, photons incident on the grain produce electrons which interact to yield silver metal.
 More photons hitting a particular grain will produce a larger concentration of silver atoms, containing between 5 and 50 silver atoms (out of ~1012 atoms), depending on the sensitivity of the emulsion.
 The film now has a concentration gradient of silver atom specks based upon varying intensity light across its area, producing an invisible "latent image".

 While this process is occurring, bromine atoms are being produced at the surface of the crystal.
 To collect the bromine, a layer on top of the emulsion, called a sensitizer, acts as a bromine acceptor.

-During film development the latent image is intensified by addition of a chemical, typically hydroquinone, that selectively reduces those grains which contain atoms of silver.
+During film development the latent image is intensified by addition of a chemical, typically hydroquinone, that selectivity reduces those grains which contain atoms of silver.
 The process, which is sensitive to temperature and concentration, will completely reduce grains to silver metal, intensifying the latent image on the order of 1010 to 1011.
 This step demonstrates the advantage and superiority of silver halides over other systems: the latent image, which takes only milliseconds to form and is invisible, is sufficient to produce a full image from it.

-After development, the film is "fixed," during which the remaining silver salts are removed to prevent further reduction, leaving the "negative" image on the film.
+After development, the film is "fixed", during which the remaining silver salts are removed to prevent further reduction, leaving the "negative" image on the film.
 The agent used is sodium thiosulfate, and reacts according to the following equation: